 It’s that time again.
 The waters of New York are looking irresistible to paddlers and boaters across the state.
 We can’t wait to get out across our translucent waters and cut the surface with our paddles.
 As I write this there is a lake out there somewhere, shrouded in mist with a lone loon calling in surreal dusk…which makes it incredibly hard to sit here and write this.

 However, what every water sport enthusiast needs to be aware of this year is invasive species.
 There are few things that threaten our waters to the same extent as an invasion of foreign pests.
 We’ve all seen it.
 Those boat launches shrouded in thick green mats of vegetation?
 That is likely water chestnut, making you try and launch without getting a toe in the gross water.
 That pungent odor of dead vegetation mixed with a hint of low tide?
 That is most likely large decaying mats of invasive plants.

 These invaders are more than an assault on our olfactory and visual senses.
 They cause permanent damage to native ecosystems.
 Outcompeting the local species, these invasives create the large single species “mats” that we see floating on the surface or writhing underneath.
 New York State’s waters are gorgeous and it is up to us, the paddlers and the boaters, to help keep them that way.

 But how you might ask?
 It is as simple as Clean, Drain, and Dry.

-- Clean your craft after removing from the water
+- Clean your craft after removing it from the water (before leaving water access)

-- Drain it of water (this includes bilge areas and livewells)
+- Drain it of water (this includes motor, bilge areas, and livewells)

 - Dry it before launching it in a new waterbody on your next adventure